Russian war crimes: 2014–2021

 Following the 2014 Ukrainian revolution, the pro-Russian Ukrainian President, Viktor Yanukovych, was ousted and fled to Russia, and the new Ukrainian government adopted a pro-European perspective.
-Russia responded with the annexation of Crimea, which was declared illegal by the UN General Assembly in its resolution 68/262, while pro-Russian separatists declared the unrecognized quasi-state Novorossiya, intending a secession from Ukraine, and an insurgency which eventually led to the war in Donbas, the eastern parts of Ukraine.
+Russia proceeded to invade and annex Crimea, which was declared illegal by the UN General Assembly in its resolution 68/262, while pro-Russian separatists declared the unrecognized quasi-state Novorossiya, intending a secession from Ukraine, and an insurgency which eventually led to the war in Donbas, the eastern parts of Ukraine.
 While Russia denied its involvement in the war in Donbas, numerous pieces of evidence pointed to its support of the pro-Russian separatists.
 Amnesty International accused Russia of "fuelling separatist crimes" and it called upon "all parties, including Russia, to stop their violations of the laws of war".

+The Russians widely use torture against captured Ukrainians (both military and civilians, which is a war crime).
+One of the first recorded cases of torture of prisoners of war in Ukraine was an incident on 7 October 2014 in the city of Zuhres (Donetsk region), when 53-year-old Ukrainian Ihor Kozhoma, who was trying to take his wife out of the occupied territory, was tied to a column and tortured for several hours by Russians and local separatists.
+A similar case was with Donetsk civilian resident Iryna Dovhan who was publicly tortured for her pro-Ukrainian position in August 2014.

 Human Rights Watch stated that pro-Russian insurgents "failed to take all feasible precautions to avoid deploying in civilian areas" and in one case "actually moved closer to populated areas as a response to government shelling".
 HRW called on all sides to stop using the "notoriously imprecise" Grad rockets.

-Another report by Human Rights Watch said that the insurgents had been "running amok...taking, beating and torturing hostages, as well as wantonly threatening and beating people who are pro-Kiev".
+Another report by Human Rights Watch said that the insurgents had been "running amok ... taking, beating and torturing hostages, as well as wantonly threatening and beating people who are pro-Kiev".
 It also said that the insurgents had destroyed medical equipment, threatened medical staff, and occupied hospitals.
 A member of Human Rights Watch witnessed the exhumation of a "mass grave" in Sloviansk that was uncovered after insurgents retreated from the city.

 Insurgents with bayonet-equipped automatic rifles in the city of Donetsk paraded captured Ukrainian soldiers through the streets on 24 August, the Independence Day of Ukraine.
 During the parade, Russian nationalistic songs were played from loudspeakers, and members of the crowd jeered at the prisoners with epithets like "fascist".
 Street cleaning machines followed the protesters, "cleansing" the ground they were paraded on.
 Human Rights Watch said that this was in clear violation of the common article 3 of the Geneva Conventions.
 The article forbids "outrages upon personal dignity, in particular humiliating and degrading treatment".
 They further said that the parade "may be considered a war crime".